How to find a lawyer

 You want to work with someone who has successfully handled cases like yours in the past.
 Working with an experienced attorney can give you a better chance at getting realistic advice and a positive outcome.

-Who are their typical clients?
+- Who are your typical clients?

 It's important to know about the kinds of people the lawyer usually represents.
 If they typically work with corporate clients and you are seeking advice as an individual, they may not have the necessary experience to forward your claim successfully.